Ten-lined June beetle

-The ten-lined June beetle (Polyphylla decemlineata), also known as the watermelon beetle, is a scarab beetle found in the western United States and Canada.
-The adults are attracted to light and feed on foliage.
+The ten-lined June beetle or tenlined June beetle (Polyphylla decemlineata), also known as the watermelon beetle, is a scarab beetle found in the western United States and Canada.
+The ten-lined June beetle is most commonly found in the Pacific Northwest region (PNW) but are also spread throughout other parts of the United States (US) such as Colorado or Kansas.
+They are known as a very common species of beetle.
+The adults are attracted to light and feed on foliage while the larva feed upon roots of fruit-bearing trees.
 They can make a hissing sound when touched or otherwise disturbed, which can resemble the hissing of a bat.
 This sound is made by their wings pushing down, forcing the air out between their wings and back.
 They can be an agricultural pest affecting a wide range of crops because their larvae feed on plant roots and can weaken or kill the plants.